otto-de-legacy/lambdacd-lineup/README.md

 # lambdacd-lineup

 With Lambdacd-Lineup you can take and compare screenshots of multiple urls in your pipeline.
-This is very helpfull if you have a webservice and you want to ensure that changes do not affect the GUI.
+This is very helpful if you have a webservice and you want to ensure that changes do not affect the GUI.

 Check out [Lineup](https://github.com/otto-de/lineup) to get more information about this project.
-Lambdacd-Lineup is just a wrapper to integrate this tool in lambdacd.
+Lambdacd-Lineup is just a wrapper to integrate this tool in LambdaCD.

 ## Requirements
 * Ruby
-* PhantomJS
+* PhantomJS or headless Firefox

 Both must exist in any directory in your $PATH.
 ## Usage